Job's Nursery and Pumpkin Patch LLC

 Planting & Growing

 Aspen, Quaking will grow to be about 80 feet tall at maturity, with a spread of 35 feet.
-It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
+It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a fast rate, and under ideal conditions can be expected to live for 50 years or more.

-This tree should only be grown in full sunlight.
+This tree does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 This plant should be periodically fertilized throughout the active growing season with a specially-formulated acidic fertilizer.
 It is not particular as to soil type or pH.
-It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
+It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.

 Hardiness Zone Plant Height Minimum Sunlight